 This law extends specific notice, disclosure, and opt-out rights to California consumers for personal information.
 This includes information that a business collects, discloses for a business purpose, and/or sells to a third party, as well as specific access to this information, and a right to request deletion of the personal information held by a business.

-- The CCPA definitions of “personal information” and “sale” are broad and cover a wide range of information and activities you may not expect.
+- The CCPA defines “personal information” and “sale” to cover a wide range of information and activities.

 - The “Do Not Sell My Personal Information” link is sometimes referred to as a DNS link.